fujianlian/swap-frontend/README.md

 ## Intro

-** None rigorous verification and testing has been done to this project, issues might still exists in the project.
+** No rigorous verification and testing has been done on this project, issues might still exists in the project.
 Contribution and improvement from community developers are welcome. **

 The project is cloned from uniswap v2.
 This repo is the front-end part of the project.
 For the contract of the project, please refer to: https://github.com/treelaketreelake/swap-contracts.